ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 * Insights, observations, and discoveries

 Note:
 Feel free to browse the project even if it is a work in progress.
-The project will be updated periodically with new models and analyses.
+This project is almost completed.

 ## Models finished: